FZJ-JSC/JUBE/docs/tutorial.rst

 There is no ``<use>`` inside any set.
 The combination of all sets will be done inside the ``<step>``.
 So if you use a parameter inside a
 ``<sub>`` you must also add the corresponding ``<parameterset>`` inside the ``<step>`` where you use the ``<substituteset>``!

 In the ``sub_step`` we use all available sets.
-The use order isn't relevant.
+The use order is not relevant.
 The normal execution process will be:

 #.
 Parameter space expansion
 #.
 Copy/link files